Hot-water Heating PlantPlant

 General Overview

-The hot water heating (HWH) plant takes input energy (e.g., fuel, electricity, biomass) and generates hot water that is distributed throughout a facility to provide space heating.
-A HWH boiler may also generate hot water to provide for other loads, such as domestic hot water or process heat.
-A hot water heating plant consists of a hot water heating boiler, a feedwater system, and a hot water heating loop.
+The hot water heating (HWH) plant uses input energy (e.g., fuel, electricity, or biomass) to generate hot water, which is distributed throughout a facility for space heating.
+An HWH boiler may also produce hot water for other demands, such as domestic hot water or process heat.
+A hot water heating plant typically consists of a hot water heating boiler, a feedwater system, and a hot water heating loop.

 Figure 1.
 Hot-Water heating plant.